 Choosing a great in-home caregiver means your elderly loved one will receive adequate care he or she can depend on.
 In addition to providing high-quality care, the caregiver can also be a liaison between your loved one, his or her doctor, family members, and other important individuals.
-Here are some of the things that matter the most when choosing the best in-home caregiver.
+Professionals of elderly home care, Des Moines families trust, share some of the things that matter the most when choosing the best in-home caregiver.

 Ask About Professional Certifications

 The right caregiver will have the educational background you desire, complete with the licensure required by the state your loved one lives in.
 If your loved one requires a certain type of care such as dementia care, hire someone who specializes in this area.
 Caregivers should know how to help with monitoring medications and other important factors, letting family members and doctors know when treatment is not working.

 Families shouldn’t have to worry about finding reliable home care providers.
 Des Moines Home Care Assistance is a leading provider of elderly home care.
 We offer a proprietary program called the Balanced Care Method, which uses holistic methods to promote senior health, our caregivers and Care Managers are available 24/7, and all of our in-home care services are backed with a 100% satisfaction guarantee.